kurokikaze/moonlands/cards.md

 ## Ability to be attacked

-- Fog Bank
+- Fog Bank (also continuous effects)
-- Giant Parmalag
+- Giant Parmalag (also continuous effects)
-- Hood of Hiding
+- Hood of Hiding (also continuous effects)

 ## Ability to play spells

-- Entangle
+- Entangle (also continuous effects)

 ## Control changing

-- Abaquist
+- Abaquist (also continuous effects)

 ## Changing attack state